esrakarakas/web-api-with-scala-play/README.md

 ... and you would see an empty json list.

 ### Test
-* open terminal and execute this comment
+* open terminal and execute this command
   * curl   http://localhost:9000/contacts   --header "Content-type: application/json"   --request POST   --data '{"name": "example", "lastName": "example", "phone1": "example"}'
   * curl   http://localhost:9000/
   * or open `http://localhost:9000` in your browser and you would see json list.